therealexpertai/nlapi-java/README.md

     static {
         sb.append("Michael Jordan was one of the best basketball players of all time.");
-        sb.append("Scoring was Jordan's stand-out skill, but he still holds a defensive NBA record, with eight steals in a half.");
+        sb.append("Scoring was Jordan's stand-out skill, but he still holds a defensive NBA record, with eight steals in a half.");  # Sample text to be analyzed
     }

     public static String getSampleText() {
         return sb.toString();
     }

-    public static Authentication createAuthentication() throws Exception {
+    //Method for setting the authentication credentials - set your credentials here. public static Authentication createAuthentication() throws Exception {
-        Authenticator authenticator = new BasicAuthenticator(new Credential("USERNAME", "PASSWORD"));
+        Authenticator authenticator = new BasicAuthenticator(new Credential("PUT HERE YOUR USERNAME", " PUT HERE YOUR PASSWORD"));
         return new Authentication(authenticator);
     }

-    public static Analyzer createAnalyzer() throws Exception {
+    //Method for selecting the resource to be call by the API; as today, the API provides the standard context only, and five languages such as English, French, Spanish, German and Italian public static Analyzer createAnalyzer() throws Exception {
         return new Analyzer(AnalyzerConfig.builder()
                                           .withVersion(API.Versions.V1)